Related Content

 Locations which will be particularly impacted by the changes include Bonn, Bremen, Kiel and Koblenz.

-The pattern of the IC services has also been rationalized, as a long term project to fully replaced the older IC trains with the double-deck InterCity 2 trains will reach its completion.
+The pattern of the IC services has also been rationalized, as a long term project to fully replaced the older IC trains with the double-deck InterCity 2 trains is now complete.

 There are just twelve core IC routes on the new timetable with no IC routes to/from both Frankfurt (Main) and Munchen.